 She spent nearly two decades completing “Tough by Nature,” a book and touring exhibit, which is a series of 49 portraits of women ranchers and cowgirls in the American West.
 Lithographs and engravings from “Tough by Nature” are available for purchase.

-Lynda’s current work includes a stone lithography portrait of Dr. Maya Angelou, as well as the late Oregon Supreme Court Justice Betty Roberts.
+Lynda’s recent work includes a stone lithography portrait of Dr. Maya Angelou, as well as the late Oregon Supreme Court Justice Betty Roberts.

 Lynda is mother to two daughters and one son.